dopeboy321/thm_presecurity/PreSecurity/01-Windows-Fundamentals.md

 User accounts on typical local Windows can be one of two types: Administrator and Standard User.

-The user account type determines what action a user can perfrom on that specific Windows system.
+The user account type determines what action a user can perform on that specific Windows system.

 An Administrator can make changes to the system like:
 - Add users